pa1ar/pa1ar/content/post/thumbnail-apple-notes/index.md

 4. tap and hold on the URL
 5. move it out of the way so that you can see the body of the note
 6. tap with another finger on the body of the note (goal is to call the keyboard again)
-- alternative: tap on UNDO (optionally on redo - to preserve the state of the note). *Discovered by [@soundsgoodtome on YouTube](https://www.youtube.com/shorts/8T088LlOxko).*
-7. at that point, green plus should appear near the plate with the URL you should still be holding with your finger
+- at that point, green plus should appear near the plate with the URL you should still be holding with your finger
 8. point with the cursor where you would like to place the thumbnail
 9. remove finger from the screen to paste the thumbnail

 ![holding URL plate without on-screen keyboard](apple-note-2.jpeg) ![holding URL plate with on-screen keyboard - green + is visible](apple-note-3.jpeg) ![thumbnail inserted](apple-note-4.jpeg)

 For some really weird reason, sometimes this plus appears later, so occasionally the process needs to be repeated.

-I've created a video to demonstrate the process a while back, but someone asked me in the comments to provide a text version of this trick.

 {{< youtube 8T088LlOxko >}}